CoLRev-Environment/colrev/docs/source/user_resources/2_workflow.rst

 The CoLRev status command serves as a starting point for all steps and helps to make CoLRev self-explanatory.
 It consists of the following (as shown below):

-- The **status section**, which provides an overview of the review project and reports the state of the records in the process

-- The **instructions section**, which provides situational instructions on the next steps of the review project (highlighted in yellow), versioning and collaboration, and the local CoLRev environment

-- The **checks section**, which checks consistency of file formats and structure

-`colrev status` should provide all necessary instructions for your project.

 .. code-block:: bash